 - 30 m from people, vehicles, vessels

-You will no longer need a Special Flight Operations Certificate (SFOC) if your drone weighs 25 kg or less and you operate it within visual-line-of-sight.
+You will no longer need a Special Flight Operations Certificate (SFOC) if your drone weighs 250 g to 25 kg and you operate it within visual-line-of-sight.

-However, you will need an SFOC for some operations that are not captured in the proposed regulations.
+However, you will need to apply for an SFOC for any operations that are not covered by the proposed regulations.
 For example, you will need an SFOC if you intend to operate a drone out of sight or if your drone weighs more than 25 kg.

 The rules are now published and Transport Canada is accepting comments from Canadians.
 We believe in innovation and want to hear from the public and industry stakeholders on our proposed rules for drones.

-- To learn about the proposed changes and provide your feedback on the draft regulations, visit the Canada Gazette, Part I by October 13, 2017.
+- To learn about the proposed changes, visit the Canada Gazette, Part I.

 Knowledge test and pilot permit

-Under the proposed rules, pilots of very small drones or small drones for limited operations will have to take an online self-study module and pass a third-party examination.
+Under the proposed rules, pilots of very small drones or small drones for limited operations will have to pass an online examination to ensure they have enough knowledge to operate safely.

-Operators who intend to fly in the complex operations category — which includes flying in urban areas or within controlled airspace or close to airport — will need to pass a written knowledge test to get a pilot permit.
+Pilots who intend to fly in the complex operations category — which includes flying in urban areas or within controlled airspace or close to airports — will need to pass a written knowledge test to get a pilot permit that is specific to small drones.
 The test may take place at a Transport Canada office or at a ground or flight training school we authorize to deliver exams for us.